dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 My mother took my silent introspection as agreement.

 “I will find you a nice girl.
 You can spend your time on that.
-And on finishing your last year of college.
+And on starting your last year of college.
 And then working your way up from sous-chef in a good restaurant to head chef at your own restaurant.
 That’s your dream,” she said.
 Now she smiled, sat down at the table, and placed her hand over my own.

 I frowned and said, “This is what I’m doing, Mom.”